ndangeles/Documentation/docs/whatsnew/index.rst

 Releases
 ========

-In this article, you will find information regarding the release for Skills Workflow.
+In this article, you will find the releases notes for Skills Workflow.

 .. toctree::
    :glob: